 Yes, but probably not sustainably.
 You might hit the occasional big red or be able to understand how to win at roulette (and maybe even how to get an edge on the house when playing at a live dealer site, where you can look at the croupier’s habits and spins and so on), but there is no reliable way to earn constant income playing roulette over the Internet.
 At the end of the day, it’s a game of chance, and you would do best to accept it in that regard.

 There are two main types of roulette: American and European.
 The third variety, Russian roulette, is a different kind of gambling that we don’t care for, and it’s one every sensible person should stay far away from.

 However, various online VR games offer this as a sort of shock-value virtual experience, and you can find them online if you’re into that sort of thing.
 Also, it’s worth pointing out that you can’t play Russian roulette online for real money.

 If you’re looking for a free roulette game online, most of top sites offer free-to-play demo versions of their casino games.
 The one caveat is that no site offers free live dealer roulette.
 If you want to play with a live croupier, you’re going to have to put real money on the line.

-Our roulette guide is still in it's early stages.
-Please come back often or bookmark our page for continued updates.
+Our roulette guide is still in its early stages.
+Please bookmark this page and come back soon for new updates.

-Enjoy some of the other popular casinos games online as well:
+Enjoy some of these other popular casino games online: